 The store will present their evidence to the local police department when they are ready to file charges.
 The police will then refer the case to a prosecutor, who will work with the court to issue you a citation, complaint, or summons.
 If it was a felony theft, you could receive an arrest warrant.

-If you receive a citation, complaint, or summons for shoplifting, you should speak with a criminal defense attorney at WeedenLaw immediately.
+If you receive a citation, complaint, or summons for shoplifting, this is when to hire a criminal defense attorney.
 The next steps you take will be critical.
 Failure to appear in court on time could result in a bench warrant.
 This could lead to your arrest and seriously complicate your case.

 It is fairly common in these types of cases for law enforcement officials to offer plea deals in an attempt to get someone to admit guilt.
 A plea deal is not necessarily a bad idea.
 But you should never simply accept the first offer you get – not without talking it over with an experienced defense attorney.